 History with TWO MEN AND A TRUCK®

-After Jon left home to attend Northern Michigan University, Sheets decided to keep the business rolling.
+After he left home to attend Northern Michigan University, Sheets decided to keep the business rolling.

-- Executive Committee and Board Member of the Michigan Movers Association
+- Board member of the Michigan Freedom Foundation

 - Northern Michigan University

 - Graduate of Northern Michigan University with a degree in geography and an emphasis on urban planning and land use regulation

 - A Certified Franchise Executive (A recognized standard of excellence in the franchise industry.)